 Do you use Photoshop or Sketch as the basic tool for design?

 Nowadays the fight Photoshop vs Sketch is becoming more and more active.
 There are loads of articles and reviews, case studies and interviews in which people analyze benefits and drawbacks of Photoshop and Sketch.
-And, being designers taking active part in modern design process, we are also often asked which of these editors we prefer.
+And, being designers taking an active part in the modern design process, we are also often asked which of these editors we prefer.

 The answer we would like to give is really simple.
 There is no any vs. There shouldn’t be any war between the options which can complement each other.
-Obviously, now there is no any perfect and ideal software for design: if it existed, everybody would use only this ideal choice and there wouldn’t be any need for fight.
+Obviously, now there is no any perfect and ideal software for design: if it existed, everybody would use only this ideal choice and there wouldn’t be any need for the fight.
 So, we suppose that modern designers provided with a number of tools should study how to take everything possible from them instead of trying to decide which one is better.

-Here in Tubik Studio we believe that the only single thing that a designer should think about is the high quality of the final product.
+Here in Tubik Studio, we believe that the only single thing that a designer should think about is the high quality of the final product.
 The highest.
 Quality.
 Possible.
 Period.

 That’s why we use the variety of tools and software here, share our experience and always thoroughly watch the newest trends and upgrades of design software opportunities.
-The tool is just a tool.
+A tool is just a tool.
 The only thing important is to make the customer and the users of the final product happy.
-Its vital to think about implementation of the product into real life and making it the one which provides high conversions.
+It’s vital to think about the implementation of the product into real life and making it the one which provides high conversions.
 People, who use the product, do not see the tools.
 They see the work which is good or bad.
 Therefore, knowing the advantages and drawbacks of different soft and tools, designers are very well armed to find the best tool for any particular problem.

 So, we always analyze the task before choosing the tool appropriate for its accomplishment.
-However, in general terms in most cases we use the benefits of different design tools in the following way.
+However, in general terms in most cases, we use the benefits of different design tools in the following way.

 Our practice shows, that Sketch is really helpful and efficient in the research and UX stage of the design process.
 Adobe Photoshop is effective for preparation of graphic sprites and creation of unique UI elements.
 Adobe Illustrator is great as the basic vector editor for creating illustrations and icons.
 And together they present a powerful engine for high-quality and elaborate design.
 That is the reason why we never waste time arguing which one is better.

-Therefore, on the basis of everything mentioned above, we can confidently say that every tool, editor, software has its strong and weak points.
-In some sprints of the process simple pencil and sketchbook will be the best way to get the result efficiently.
+Therefore, on the basis of everything mentioned above, we can confidently say that every tool, editor, or software has its strong and weak points.
+In some sprints of the process, simple pencil and sketchbook will be the best way to get the result efficiently.
 So the best practice is to analyze the task thoroughly and decide on the most efficient tool for this particular task.